talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

         The availability-conflicts-real.csv (and conflicts-real.csv, and section-conflicts-real.csv) says that Course C2 (BIOL103) has 18 availability conflicts for its (only) Section S5
         and that Course C3 (BIOL195) has 38 availability conflicts for its (only) Section S6 [both these sections have a capacity of 200]
         If we count the number of Course Requests for BIOL103 and BIOL195, it is indeed 218 and 238 respectively.
+            - If we look in the solution.xml file, for those students who were not assigned to a section due to the availability conflicts, there is no 'best' element added as a sub-element of their course request ('course') element

 - 2020-Sem1-CAES-Wvl-fixing-timeslots (Solutions can be ignored)
     - 210921_213541